sanghanet/sanghanet/README.md

    Since .env files will contain 'secrets' as well, NEVER push them into git repositories.
    Manage them on your computer only..

+   WARNING! - Currently if the DB_NAME and COLL_NAME local variables are not matching any database and collection in your mongo cluster, no error is thrown but functionality will be lost.
+Consider that as possible cause when debugging.

  4. If you would like to start the front-end + dev server, run `npm start` in the client directory.